 More than likely, your ideal clients are shopping around to find a lawn care business that gives them a strong first impression.

 So make sure your website is amazing.
 Hire a freelance web developer, if you have to.
 This is too important to overlook, and it’ll more than pay for itself.

 Click here to find out more about creating an amazing website for your lawn care business.

 6. The Easiest Way to Be a Pro at SEO

-Answer: A great website that appears at the top of search results.
+Even better than creating an amazing website… is creating a website that appears at the top of search results.

 7. Get More Online Reviews (& Fix the Bad Ones)

-Get your business good reviews in at least two of these places:
+To start, focus on getting good reviews in at least two of these places:

 Print marketing still works.